-W. Parsons Todd was the man who purchased Macculloch Hall, restoring and preserving it for future generations.
-Born in Brooklyn on November 18, 1877, he came to Morristown at the age of five, received his education at the Morris Academy, and for more than 72 years commuted each day to his job at the Quincy Mining Company office in New York City.
+W. Parsons Todd, founder of Macculloch Hall Hisotrical Museum, was born in Brooklyn on November 18, 1877.
+He moved to Morristown with is family at age five, received his education at the Morris Academy, now Morristown Beard, and for more than 72 years commuted to his job as the President of the Quincy Mining Company in midtown Manhattan.

-Todd was a good friend of Phyllis Bard McVickar Langstaff, a great-granddaughter of Mary Louisa Macculloch and Jacob Miller.
+Todd was a good friend of Phyllis Bard McVickar Langstaff, a great-granddaughter of Mary Louisa Macculloch and her husband Jacob Miller.
 The Langstaffs lived for a short time at Macculloch Hall before moving next door to The Kedge, the house built by Phyllis’s great-uncle Hal in the 1870s.
-When Macculloch Hall was put up for sale after Dolly Post’s death, Phyllis Langstaff convinced Parsons Todd that he should buy the house and preserve it.
+When Macculloch Hall was listed for sale by descendants of the Macculloch family in 1949, Phyllis Langstaff convinced Todd to buy and preserve the historic site.

-Parsons Todd loved Morristown; he served it as a member of the board of education, the board of aldermen and as mayor.
-A vestryman of the Protestant Episcopal Church of the Redeemer, a board member of All Souls Hospital, the Morris County Urban League, the Salvation Army, the Morristown Library, and president of the Morris County Easter Seal Center, he was also responsible for building Morristown’s monuments honoring soldiers of the Spanish-American War, and World Wars I and II.
-His friends and the press affectionately called him “Mr. Morristown.”
+Todd loved Morristown and served the town and community faithfully throughout his life.
+He was a member of the Board of Education, the Board of Aldermen and mayor twice.
+Todd was also a vestryman of the Protestant Episcopal Church of the Redeemer; a board member of All Souls Hospital, the Morris County Urban League, the Salvation Army, and the Morristown Library; and president of the Morris County Easter Seal Center.
+He also commissioned three monuments in Morristown to honor veterans of the the Spanish-American War, World War I and World War II.
+Todd was affectionately known as “Mr. Morristown” until his death in 1976.